 13 Seafarers with expired Certificates of Proficiency (= medical training)

-If the master and, where applicable, the seafarer designated to provide medical assistance on board the ship holds a certificate of Proficiency issued on behalf of the Netherlands under STCW Regulation VI/4 (medical first aid or medical care) which has expired or will expire in the period between March 19th, 2020 and June 30th, 2021, is granted an extended validity (from date of expiry) of maximum 6 months.
+If the master and, where applicable, the seafarer designated to provide medical assistance on board the ship holds an expired training certificate for medical first aid and / or medical care, he or she is granted an extended validity of 6 months (from date of expiry), provided that the certificate was valid on March 1st 2020.

 14 Seafarer Medical Certificate